Recorded February 26, 2021 – 12:00pm-1:00pm (Eastern Daylight Time) – recording available on demand

 How do you anticipate customer needs before they happen?

 How do you ensure insights get integrated into strategies across the organization in a work from home environment?

-    This webinar will feature two presentations led by client-side insights leaders who will answer these questions and more.
+This webinar featured two presentations led by client-side insights leaders who answered these questions and more.

 Creating a Customer Emphathy Framework